Latest Poverty Data: Children’s Health Insurance Down, Families’ Economic Security at Risk

 The following statement can be attributed to Olivia Golden, executive director of the Center for Law and Social Policy (CLASP)

-Washington, DC, September 10, 2019— The headline from today’s U.S. Census Bureau reports on poverty and health insurance is the decline in children’s health insurance coverage, breaking a decades-long trend of improvement, with 4.3 million children under age 19 uninsured (5.5 percent), up from 3.9 million (5 percent) in 2017.
+Washington, DC, September 10, 2019 (updated on November 8, 2019 with data from the Census Bureau's Supplemental Poverty Measure for 2018)—The headline from today’s U.S. Census Bureau reports on poverty and health insurance is the decline in children’s health insurance coverage, breaking a decades-long trend of improvement, with 4.3 million children under age 19 uninsured (5.5 percent), up from 3.9 million (5 percent) in 2017.
 The data on poverty, which show an overall 2018 poverty rate of 11.8 percent, reveal modest improvement from 2017 in the official poverty rate for children but no improvement at all in the Census Bureau’s more complete child poverty rate, known as the Supplemental Poverty Measure, which includes non-cash help like food assistance.
 The picture would be far worse if many of the Trump Administration’s threats to health coverage, nutrition assistance, and families’ economic stability had not been defeated in Congress and the states.

 Today’s Census data also likely show early evidence of the effects of one major threat that has not yet been defeated: the Trump Administration’s “public charge” rule that takes effect on October 15 unless it is stopped in court.
 The rule is already having a chilling effect on immigrants who are afraid to use benefits, even for their citizen children who are eligible and not covered by the rule.
 The sharp decline found by the Census in children’s health coverage, including a significant increase among Hispanic children, adds to other evidence that the rule is affecting children’s health coverage and poses risks for the nation’s future and our communities’ public health.